Windsooon/cherry/README.md

 ## Feature

-#### Text classification in five minutes
+#### Easy to use, fast and simple

 Even though you had never learned about machine learning.
-You can use Cherry to train your text classification model in 5 minutes with over 80% accuracy (check out the example models).
+You can use Cherry to train your text classification model in 5 minutes with over 80% accuracy.
 Cherry also provides extra features for users who want to improve their model.

-#### Easy to optimize and optimize performance
+#### Easy to debug and optimize

   Cherry provide [performence()](#performance) and [display()](#display) api to help you debug and improve your model.